DanielleLevy/ApEx2/README.md

 3. make

 ## How to run:
-1. upload your classified file to ApEx2
+1. make sure youre in ApEx2. if not write cd ApEx2
+2. write :
-2. write in command line:  ./a.out k filename.csv distance
+./a.out k pathfile distance
 3. press enter
 4. write the vector in command line
 5. press enter